Last updated March 7, 2021.

 Now we’re getting somewhere.

 Repeat this process a few times – exploring different search terms until you develop a list of potential keywords that are

 Step 3: Use a Keyword Research Tool to Identify Valuable Terms

 Armed with your list of potential keywords, use a keyword research tool to examine the search volume and competitiveness of each term.
-The ideal is to find a keyword that has high search volume and low competition, but if your industry is super competitive this can be a challenge.
+The idea is to find a keyword that has high search volume and low competition, but if your industry is super competitive, this can be a challenge.
 In this case, look for search terms with medium competition, then look at the sites that are already ranking until you find a term where you think you can compete.